shopware5/shopware/themes/Frontend/Responsive/README.md

 ## License
-The theme is licensed under the MIT License.
-Please see the included License File for more information.
+The theme is licensed under the MIT license.
+Please see the included license file for more information.